codewithkyle/craftcms-boilerplate/README.md

 All TypeScript/JavaScript, CSS/SASS, and HTML/Twig should be written in the `templates/` directory.
 To keep everything organized follow these guidelines:

 1. All directories and files must follow the kebab case format.
-1. Related must be siblings within their directory.
+1. Group related files.
-1. Code within a directory should only be used within the directory.
+1. Code within a template directory should only be used on that template.

 ### Code Organization

-In the example below a web component will be included in a template.
-Below is an example directory structure.
+In the example directory structure below a web component will be included in the template `custom-page`

 ```sh
 custom-page